Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Results

 \subsection{Model validation}

 We compare the performance of our models by repeating the covariate adjustments and calculating our procedure on 2009-2011 ACS data to predict 2012 outcomes, and similarly for 2010-2012 data to predict 2013 outcomes for the non-expansion states.
 We run this procedure using the primary dataset and excluding the early expansion states.
-Table~\ref{tab:pretxpred} displays these results, with the rows ordered by RMSE of the prediction errors from the primary dataset.
-We see that the estimators trained on the covariate adjusted data perform substantially better than the unadjusted data and the estimators trained on the homogeneous adjustment generally outperform their counterparts on the heterogeneous adjustment.
+Table~\ref{tab:pretxpred} displays the mean error and RMSE of these results, with the rows ordered by RMSE for each dataset.
+We see that the estimators trained on the covariate adjusted data perform substantially better than the unadjusted data and the estimators trained on the homogeneous adjustment outperform their counterparts on the heterogeneous adjustment.
 We therefore prioritize the results using the homogeneous adjustment.
 We also observe that H-SBW has comparable performance to SBW throughout.

-Interestingly the bias-corrected estimators tend to perform relatively poorly on the primary dataset, but are the best performing estimators when excluding early expansion states -- with RMSEs lower than any other estimator on the primary dataset.
+Interestingly, the bias-corrected estimators perform relatively poorly on the primary dataset, but are the best performing estimators when excluding early expansion states -- with RMSEs lower than any other estimator on the primary dataset.
 As the early expansion states include California, and Figure~\ref{fig:sbwvhsbw1} shows that the bias-corrected estimators extrapolate heavily from this state, the differences in these results suggest that preventing this extrapolation may improve the model's performance.
 While these results do not imply that the bias-corrected models will perform poorly when predicting $\psi^1_0$ in the post-treatment period on the primary dataset (or that they will perform especially well when excluding the early expansion states), it does highlight the dangers of extrapolation: linearity may approximately hold on the support of the data where we have sufficient covariate overlap, but beyond this region this may be a more costly assumption.\footnote{In Table~\ref{tab:pretxpredfull} in Appendix~\ref{app:allresults}, we also compare the performance against the implied regression weights from OLS and GLS.
 These weights exactly balance the observed covariates, but are almost always the worst performing estimators in the validation study on either dataset.
 This also illustrates the benefits of the regularization inherent in the bias-corrected weights.}